 Gritting and snow

-Redbridge Council gritting team grit major roads, bus routes and some smaller roads that keep local traffic moving.
+Redbridge Council gritting team grit major roads, bus routes and the boroughs most trafficked roads that keep local traffic moving.
 Gritters remain on standby and will take appropriate action following latest weather forecasts.
-We also continue to grit some key pavements and pathways, particularly near:
+We also continue to grit some key pavements and pathways during periods of snow, particularly near:

 • town centres